26 Different Types of Wasps in Michigan

 by JK Nelson is licensed under CC BY-NC-ND 2.0

-These wasps are not aggressive and will usually only sting humans if handled roughly or if their nests are disturbed.
+These wasps are not aggressive and usually only sting humans if handled roughly or if their nests are disturbed.

 Leave a Reply